bodo-ai/Bodo/docs/docs/quick_start/quick_start_platform.md

 3. Fill in the following values :
     - **Cloud Configuration Name**: A name for your Cloud Configuration.
-    - **Metadata Storage Region**: Fill this with the region where you want to store the metadata.
+    - **CloudFormation Stack Region**: Fill this with the region where you want to deploy the stack.

 4. Click on **Launch CloudFormation Template**.
 This will open the AWS CloudFormation console in a new tab in the selected region.